C4 Logo Return to main site

 per 100,000

-Overall cervical cancer mortality was 1.3 per 100,000 women in 2017-2021.
-Rates for this period were more than three times higher for Indigenous women and women living in very remote areas.
+Cervical cancer mortality nationally was 1.3 per 100,000 women in 2018-2022.
+Rates for this period were more than three times as high for Indigenous women and more than twice as high for women living in very remote areas.
 Mortality rates increased with increasing area-level socioeconomic disadvantage.

 Indicator 3